aaron-grau/curic/react/readings/redux_nontech.md

   time and the actions that had been dispatched, one could retroactively cancel an action and recalculate the state as if that action had never been dispatched.
 This is precisely the functionality that the Redux dev tools provide.
-The dev tools can be added as middleware to any redux project.
+The dev tools can be added as middleware to any Redux project.
 They allow you to look back through the history of the state and toggle past actions on and off to see a live recalculation of the state.
 This ability to revert to a previous state is what is meant by time travel.